The Trinity Files

 For he received from God the Father honour and glory, when there came such a voice to him from the excellent glory, This is my beloved Son, in whom I am well pleased. — 2 Peter 1:17 (KJV)

 Just sixteen verses after the disputed passage, Peter himself says Yahushua received honor from “God the Father.”
 You do not receive honor from yourself.
+Yahuah is the one giving; Yahushua is the one receiving.
 Peter’s own words prove he sees two figures, not one.

 5.1 — What the Text Actually Says